Musk says he would reverse Twitter ban on Donald Trump | Technology

 Musk says he would reverse Twitter ban on Donald Trump

+Twitter declined to comment.
+Trump had previously told Fox News that he would not return to Twitter even if Musk purchases the platform and reinstates his account, and said he would use his own social media app called Truth Social, a Twitter-like platform that launched on the Apple app store in lat February and in which users post "truths" instead of tweets.

-Tesla Inc Chief Executive Elon Musk said Tuesday he would reverse Twitter's ban on former U.S. President Donald Trump, while speaking at the Financial Times Future of the Car conference.
-Musk has inked a $44 billion deal to acquire the social media platform and his plans are still not clear.
-He has called himself a "free speech absolutist" and signaled there would be less moderation on the site.
+Billionaire Elon Musk said Tuesday he would reverse Twitter's ban on former U.S. President Donald Trump when he buys the social media platform, the clearest signal of Musk's intention to cut moderation of the site.
+Musk, the world's richest person and chief executive of Tesla Inc, has inked a $44 billion deal to buy Twitter.
+He has called himself a "free speech absolutist" but given few specific details of his plans.

+Musk is expected to become Twitter's temporary CEO after closing the deal, Reuters previously reported according to a source familiar with the matter.
+The question of reinstating Trump has been seen as a litmus test of how far Musk will go in making changes.

-On Tuesday, Musk that he and Twitter co-founder Jack Dorsey believe permanent bans should be "extremely rare" and reserved for accounts that operate bots or spread spam.
-Twitter did not immediately respond to a request for comment.
+Musk, speaking to the Financial Times Future of the Car conference, added that he and Twitter co-founder Jack Dorsey believe permanent bans should be "extremely rare" and reserved for accounts that operate bots or spread spam.
+Musk said the decision to ban Trump amplified his views among people on the political right, and he called the ban "morally wrong and flat-out stupid."

 The suspension of Trump’s account, which had more than 88 million followers, silenced his primary megaphone days before the end of his term and follows years of debate about how social media companies should moderate the accounts of powerful global leaders.
 Trump was permanently suspended from Twitter shortly after the Jan.
 6 riot on the U.S. Capitol.
 Twitter cited "the risk of further incitement of violence" in its decision.

+"He (Trump) ought to be everywhere he can," Republican Senator Rick Scott told reporters when asked about Musk's comments.
+"We ought to have free speech in this country.
+We shouldn't have social media companies that are restricting people's ability to get their message out," added Scott.

+Democrats have said Trump’s potential reinstatement could constitute a threat to democracy, although some hope that a frequently-tweeting Trump could upset their base and rev up turnout in the November midterm congressional elections.
+Twitter declined to comment.

-The decision amplified his views among people on the political right, Musk said, calling the ban "morally wrong and flat-out stupid."
-Trump previously told Fox News that he would not return to Twitter even if Musk purchases the platform and reinstates his account, and said he would use his own social media app called Truth Social, a Twitter-like platform that launched on the Apple app store in lat February and in which users post "truths" instead of tweets.
+Trump had previously told Fox News that he would not return to Twitter even if Musk purchases the platform and reinstates his account, and said he would use his own social media app called Truth Social, a Twitter-like platform that launched on the Apple app store in lat February and in which users post "truths" instead of tweets.
+Trump has revved up his messaging on the new platform after a slow start, posting about 50 times, mostly in the last week, to his 2.7 million followers.

 The platform is owned by Trump Media & Technology Group, which is led by Devin Nunes, a former Republican congressman.
 There was no immediate comment from a Trump spokesperson.
 During the conference, Musk said the deal to acquire Twitter could be done in two to three months in the "best case scenario."
 But he added Twitter has not yet filed the proxy for a shareholder vote to approve the deal, and there were still outstanding questions that needed to be resolved.